 Stop Making Costly Mistakes

-The moment you’re creating a component instead of using those from an integrated PCB library, you’re exposing your design to the risk of design errors.
-Careless mistakes can happen even to experienced designers, as it is all too simple to mismatch component pinouts or misread dimensions.
+The moment you’re creating a component instead of using those from an integrated PCB library, you’re exposing your design to potential design errors.
+Even experienced designers can make careless mistakes, as it is all too simple to mismatch component pinouts or misread dimensions.
 Not all design houses have access to mechanical design tools as they only focus on electrical design.
 At this point, you won't be able to create a footprint or 3D STEP model for the component.

 These mistakes can often escape design checks and result in defective prototypes.
 For example, I once created a narrow SOIC footprint for a wide SOIC component.
 Unfortunately, the mistake wasn't caught until we received our first run of manufactured boards.
 The manufacturer did not catch the mistake before fabrication, and we had to eat the costs of this manufacturing run.
 There was nothing that I could do except discard the manufactured PCB and quickly develop a revision.
-I learned a valuable lesson at a high cost.
+This valuable lesson carried a high cost.

-When you create a custom PCB library, your design is dependent on your file structure and backups of your design data.
-You have to be cautious and backup your custom PCB library in case your computer or files get corrupted.
-I remember having to recreate 50 or more components, as Murphy’s Law struck home.
+When you create a custom PCB , your design is dependent on your file structure and backups of your design data.
+You have to be cautious and backup your custom PCB in case your computer or files get corrupted.
+I remember having to recreate at least 50 components in one case as Murphy’s Law struck home.
 If we had used a data management system to backup the data in our integrated libraries, we would have been able to easily restore our design data and continue development without a hitch.

 Doing less means making fewer mistakes.

-In certain cases, you may not be able to find necessary components in the integrated library.
+In certain cases, you may not be able to find necessary components in your integrated libraries.
 That’s when you might need to generate the schematic and PCB component.
-In such a case, avoid manually drawing the components and use an intelligent footprint creator like those in Altium Designer.
-It allows you to quickly create components with IPC compliant footprints and easily enter silkscreen information and creates the footprint automatically.
+In such a case, avoid manually drawing components and use the intelligent footprint creator in Altium Designer®.
+This allows you to quickly create components with IPC compliant footprints and easily enter silkscreen information.